shad/TiGigya/README.md

 Load this module in your Titanium app as follows:

     var gigya = require('com.appersonlabs.gigya');
-    gigya.APIKey = 'your-gigya-api-key';
+    gigya.initialize('your-gigya-api-key-here','optionally-APIDomain');

-The `APIKey` property must be set before calling any methods.
+The `initialize` method must be called before calling any other methods.

 ## Module object

 ### Properties

-**APIKey**

-string, read/write.
-The unique key obtained from Gigya that allows access to their remote API.

 **session**